MicheleGrieco/BlockLite/README.md

     chain[1]
 ```

-As expected, the genesis block includes an invalid transaction which initiates account balances (creating tokens out of thin air).
-The hash of the parent block is referenced in the child block, which contains a set of new transactions which affect system state.
-We can now see the state of the system, updated to include the transactions.
+As anticipated, the genesis block contains a special transaction that sets initial account balances—effectively creating tokens from nothing.
+Each subsequent block references the hash of its parent and includes new transactions that modify the system’s state.
+We can now observe how these transactions have updated the overall state.

 ```python
 state